au-research/raido/api-svc/readme.md

 Raido uses AWS RDS to manage the Postgres database in a multi-az configuration.

-When running minor database updates against this RDS configuration, AWS will keep the databse available the same "rolling upgrade" process as the api-svc.
+When running minor database updates against this RDS configuration, AWS will keep the database available the same "rolling upgrade" process as the api-svc.

 When running major database updates, there is usually some downtime - on the order of 10 minutes.
 Downtime like this is scheduled to happen in the